pietgk/devac/docs/development/devac-spec-v2.0.md

 /**
  * Atomic write implementation pattern.
  * Prevents corruption from interrupted writes.
  *
+ * IMPORTANT: Caller MUST hold seed lock before calling this function.
+ * See Section 8.6 for withSeedLock() implementation.
+ *
  * WHY THIS PATTERN:
  * - Parquet files cannot be appended to (metadata is at end of file)